JaimeStill/event-sync/readme.md

 * The connection to the remote `EventHub` will be managed through an [`EventListenerConnector`](./libraries/EventSync/Client/EventListenerConnector.cs).
 All `IEvent*` services for an `EventHub` must be registered before the `EventListenerConnector`.

-* Because `EventListener` has been simplified and standardized at the library level, the only event infrastructure you need to export are any custom `IEventMessage` implementations used by the `EventHub`.
+* Because `EventListener` has been simplified and standardized at the library level, the only event infrastructure you need to export are any custom `EventMessage` implementations used by the `EventHub`.
 You just need to ensure the integrating service has CORS access to the target service, knows the `EventHub` endpoint, and has properly configured `IEventResolver` and `IEventHandler` instances to handle the events.

 * For web applications, only a single listener for each `EventHub` will be registered at the root of the application.
 The incoming events and messages will be distributed throughout the application using an RxJS observable.
 This observable can be filtered within any of its various subscription contexts so that the app optimizes how it handles event message flow.